-You can also apply for a new passport by post or email directly from the Estonian Police and Boarder Guard Board or online at Iseteeninduskeskus (in Estonian).
+It is possible to apply for a new passport or ID card by post directly from the Estonian Police and Boarder Guard Board or online at Iseteeninduskeskus (in Estonian).

 You will need following documents to apply for a passport / ID card at the Embassy: